apache/cassandra-java-driver/upgrade_guide/README.md

 #### DSE Graph dependencies are now optional

-Until driver 4.9.0, the driver declared a mandatory dependency to Apache Tinkerpop, a library required only when connecting to DSE Graph.
+Until driver 4.9.0, the driver declared a mandatory dependency to Apache TinkerPop, a library required only when connecting to DSE Graph.
 The vast majority of Apache Cassandra users did not need that library, but were paying the price of having that heavy-weight library in their application's classpath.

-_Starting with driver 4.10.0, Tinkerpop is now considered an optional dependency_.
+_Starting with driver 4.10.0, TinkerPop is now considered an optional dependency_.

 Regular users of Apache Cassandra that do not use DSE Graph will not notice any disruption.

-DSE Graph users, however, will now have to explicitly declare a dependency to Apache Tinkerpop.
+DSE Graph users, however, will now have to explicitly declare a dependency to Apache TinkerPop.
 This can be achieved with Maven by adding the following dependencies to the `<dependencies>` section of your POM file: